sateeshperi/2019-DCG-UNR/git_lesson.md

 ```
 git push origin master
 ```
+**You will be prompted for your Github username and password at this point**

+> To avoid having to type your username and password each time you push/pull from your github repos, read about Secure Login here: https://help.github.com/articles/connecting-to-github-with-ssh/

 You will force git to back up all of your commits since the last time you __pushed__ to be backed up online.
 FOR FREE!

 ## Git-GitHub Overview